Little Lodge Counselling

 "What are the limits of confidentiality?"

-"what happens if I see you outside of the counselling Sessions?"
+"What happens if I see you outside of the counselling session?"

 "What is the process for record keeping?"